Our Story

 Q: Are your cats all microchipped?

 Yes, we began micro chipping in 2016 and are very happy to provide our adopters with the peace of mind of having a chipped kitty.
+We use 24PetWatch microchips.

 Q: What is Catman2′s stance on declawing?

 We at Catman2 DO NOT SUPPORT THE DECLAWING OF ANY CAT.
 Declawing is an irreversible surgical procedure that involves the amputation of the last joint of the cat’s toes.
-It is a very painful surgical operation which is followed by a long, painful recovery period for the cat.
+It is a very unnecessary operation which is followed by a long, painful recovery period for the cat.
 Cats walk on their toes – think about that kind of pain!
 A cat’s claws are a vital part of its anatomy, vital to its balance, mobility and survival.
 Scratching is as normal as is eating and breathing.
 It is unrealistic to try to prevent a cat from scratching.
 PROVIDE YOUR CAT WITH SCRATCHING POSTS.
 Deprived of its front claws, a cat may become insecure and distressed.
 Feeling defenseless without their claws, kitty may become hostile towards people and other animals, and become more likely to bite making them less safe around children and babies.
 After all, a cat’s front claws are its primary defense.

 Q: What about fostering?